๐Ÿ—บ๏ธGeospatial Engineering

 Geocentric Coordinate System

-• Origin at Earth's center of mass—positions expressed as (X,Y,Z)(X, Y, Z) distances from that point
+• Origin at Earth's center of mass, with positions expressed as (X,Y,Z)(X, Y, Z) distances from that point

-• Axes align with Earth's geometry: Z through the poles, X through the Prime Meridian at the equator, Y completing the right-hand system
+• Axes align with Earth's geometry: Z runs through the North Pole along the rotation axis, X passes through the intersection of the Prime Meridian and the equator, and Y completes the right-hand system (pointing toward 90ยฐE longitude at the equator)

 • Essential for satellite orbit calculations and any analysis requiring true 3D spatial relationships